-The results of the econometric model for explaining labor force participation of Filipino women aged 15 and over suggests, that all explanatory variables held constant (ceteris paribus):
+The results of the logistic regression for explaining labor force participation of Filipino women aged 15 and over suggests, that all explanatory variables held constant (ceteris paribus):

-- Age matters, i.e., the older the woman, the less likely to be part of the labor force though age also has a nonlinear effect, in particular, as she gets older the effect of age is lessened; - The more educated the woman, the more likely she is in the economically active population, but beyond a certain educational attainment, the effect of education tapers off; - The educational attainment of her spouse has no effect on her participation in the labor force: - The more children she has, the more likely is she to be in the labor force; - The ages of her children matter, i.e., (a) if she has at least one child under 1 year old, the less likely she will be economically active; (b) When she has at least one child between 1 to 5 years old, the less likely she will be in the labor force; and, (c) If she has at least one child between 5 to 8 years old, more likely she will not be in the labor force; - If she were older when she had her first child, there is some evidence, though weak, that she would more likely be economically active; - Location matters: women in rural areas are 1.15=1/0.873 times more likely to be in the labor force (than their corresponding urban counterparts); and - Compared to married women living in the National Capital Region, married women residing in twelve regions out of sixteen other regions, viz., Ilocos, Cagayan Valley, CALABARZON, Bicol, Western Visayas, Central Visayas, Eastern Visayas, Northern Mindanao, Davao Region, SOCCSKSARGEN, Cordillera Administrative Region and MIMAROPA, are more likely to be part of the labor force; while in one region, the Autonomous Region of Moslem Mindanao, married women are less likely to be in the labor force than their NCR counterparts.
+- Age matters, i.e., the older the woman, the less likely to be part of the labor force; - The more educated the woman, the more likely she is in the economically active population; - The more years of educational attainment of her spouse, the less likely she is a part of the labor force: - The more children she has, the more likely is she to be in the labor force; - The ages of her children matter, i.e., (a) if she has at least one child under 1 year old, the less likely she will be economically active; (b) When she has at least one child between 1 to 5 years old, the less likely she will be in the labor force; and, (c) If she has at least one child between 5 to 8 years old, more likely she will not be in the labor force; - If she were older when she had her first child, she would more likely be economically active;

+- Location matters: women in rural areas are 1.13=1/0.885 times more likely to be in the labor force (than their corresponding urban counterparts); and - Compared to married women living in the National Capital Region, married women residing in twelve regions out of sixteen other regions, viz., Ilocos, Cagayan Valley, CALABARZON, Bicol, Western Visayas, Central Visayas, Eastern Visayas, Northern Mindanao, Davao Region, SOCCSKSARGEN, Cordillera Administrative Region and MIMAROPA, are more likely to be part of the labor force; while in one region, the Autonomous Region of Moslem Mindanao, married women are less likely to be in the labor force than their NCR counterparts.

-Another economic indicator that is closely watched especially by governments is the unemployment rate, i.e., the ratio of the total number of unemployed to the corresponding labour force.
-This is one of the 232 (unique) global indicators for monitoring the SDGs.
+Another economic indicator that is closely watched especially by governments and labor analysts is the unemployment rate, i.e., the ratio of the total number of unemployed to the corresponding labour force.
+This is one of the 232 SDG indicators.
 Information on unemployment by sex shows whether men or women have more difficulty in entering the labour market, revealing links to a country's social and cultural aspects and traditions.

 While the unemployment rate provides a summary of labor market conditions, examination of total unemployment rates alone can be deceptive (Albert 2014).
 Looking at the rather equal unemployment rates by sex may lead one to think that women in the Philippines who join the labor force have similar economic opportunities as men.
-Data disaggregation across sectors, however, shows that the sexes are situated differently in the job market (Figure 3).
+Data disaggregation across sectors, however, shows that the sexes are situated differently across the job market in the country (Figure 3).